 Under NRS 193.130, Nevada has five categories of felony offenses.
 They are (ranging from the most serious crimes to the most minor):

 - Category A felonies in Nevada, such as first- or second-degree murder or sexual assault

 - Category B felonies in Nevada, such as reckless driving with substantial injury, robbery or home invasion

-- Category C felonies in Nevada, such as violating a protection order, domestic violence with strangulation, or internet stalking
+- Category C felonies in Nevada, such as violating a protection order, domestic violence with strangulation, battery with substantial bodily harm, or internet stalking

 - Category D felonies in Nevada, such as involuntary manslaughter, forgery or unpaid casino markers

 - Category E felonies in Nevada, such as a first- or second-offense of marijuana possession of more than one (1) ounce

 Note that attempting to commit a category C, D or E crime is a “wobbler” crime that can be punished as either a felony or a gross misdemeanor.
 A criminal defense attorney would fight to get the charge treated as a gross misdemeanor.

 The category of certain theft crimes like grand larceny depends on the amount stolen.